 Service provider initiated logins

 With service provider initiated logins, users access the portal directly and are presented with options to sign in with built-in accounts (managed by the portal) or accounts managed in a SAML-compliant identity provider.
-If the user chooses the SAML identity provider option, they are redirected to a web page (known as the enterprise's login manager) where they are prompted to enter their enterprise user name and password.
-Upon verification of the user’s login, the enterprise identity provider informs Portal for ArcGIS of the verified identity for the user who is logging in, and the user is redirected back to the portal website.
+If the user chooses the SAML identity provider option, they are redirected to a web page (known as the login manager) where they are prompted to provide their SAML user name and password.
+Upon verification of the user’s login credentials, the SAML-compliant identity provider informs ArcGIS Enterprise of the verified identity of the user who is signing in, and the user is redirected back to the portal website.

 If the user chooses the built-in account option, the sign in page for the ArcGIS Enterprise portal website opens.
-The user can then enter their built-in user name and password to access the website.
-You can use the built-in account option can be used as a fail-safe in case your SAML-compliant identity provider is unavailable, provided the option to sign in with an ArcGIS account has not been disabled.
+The user then enters their built-in user name and password to access the website.
+You can use the built-in account option as a fail-safe in case the SAML-compliant identity provider is unavailable, provided the option to sign in with an ArcGIS account has not been disabled.

 Identity provider initiated logins

 With identity provider initiated logins, users directly access the login manager and sign in with their account.
-When the user submits their account information, the identity provider sends the SAML response directly to Portal for ArcGIS.
-The user is then logged in and redirected to the portal website where they can immediately access resources without having to sign in to the organization again.
+When the user submits their account information, the identity provider sends the SAML response directly to ArcGIS Enterprise.
+The user is then signed in and redirected to the portal website where they can immediately access resources without having to sign in to the organization again.

-The option to sign in using built-in accounts is not available from the enterprise's login manager.
-To sign in to the organization with built-in accounts, members need to access the portal website directly.
+The option to sign in using built-in accounts is not available from the login manager.
+To sign in to the organization with built-in accounts, members must access the portal website directly.

-If SAML logins fail to work due to issues with your SAML identity provider, and you have disabled the built-in accounts option, you will be unable to access your ArcGIS Enterprise portal until you re-enable this option.
-For instructions on how to do this, see this question in Common problems and solutions.
+If SAML logins fail to work due to issues with the identity provider and the built-in accounts option is disabled, you cannot access your ArcGIS Enterprise portal until you re-enable this option.
+See this question in Common problems and solutions for instructions.

 SAML identity providers

 ArcGIS Enterprise supports all SAML-compliant identity providers.
 The following tutorials demonstrate how to configure certain common SAML-compliant identity providers with ArcGIS Enterprise: